see it clearly

 • The high tannin content of dates allows for their use in many traditional medicines; they have a natural cleansing and astringent power and can be used for everything from sore throats to colds and fever.

-• The leaves of the date palm tree are perhaps best-known for their use during Palm Sunday in Christian tradition.
+• The leaves of the Date Palm tree are perhaps best-known for their use during Palm Sunday in Christian tradition.
 They are also used in North Africa for making sheltering huts; their large size, waterproof nature, and durability make them suitable for everything from basket-weaving to fans.